AlexTalker/rust-todo/README.md

 # ToDo -- simply, stupid console app that store your TODO-list

-Written just for fun and learning Rust work with I/O.
+Written just for fun and learning how Rust work with I/O.

 ## Help